bakape/shamichan/README.md

 * redis
 * ffmpeg 2.2+ if supporting WebM
 * pngquant  2.3.1+ for PNG thumbnails
+* exiftool, if you want to strip images of their exif (must be enabled in config.js)

 Optional npm deps for various features: